gathering/gondul/README.rst

 (...), but does not use sudo/root and makes no attempt at configuring the host beyond interacting with docker images and containers.

-It will build and run 5 containers:
+It will build and run 7 containers:

 - gondul-db-test - Database
 - gondul-front-test -  Frontend (apache)
 - gondul-varnish-test - Varnish
 - gondul-ping-test - Collector with ping
 - gondul-snmp-test - Collector with snmp AND an snmpd running on 127.0.0.1
+- gondul-graphite-test - Graphite-api and carbon daemon
+- gondul-grafana-test - ...

 The IP of the Varnish instance and apache/frontend is reported and can be used.
 The credentials used are 'demo/demo'.
 For development of